Gertje823/UnitedWardrobe-Scraper/README.md

 ```
  -h, --help             Show this help message and exit
  -m, --min              Start scraping from x
- -i, --userid USERID    Only scrape user with this ID
+ -i, --userid    Only scrape user with this ID
  ```

  ## Data